Why do residents need another bag? The system works fine and people are used to it.

 Is there a financial incentive for ICI consumers to participate in the 3-Stream program?

-Yes, properly sorted recyclables and organics can be disposed of at $75/tonne compared to a regular landfill tipping fee of $109/tonne.
-This cost differential is expected to increase year by year.
+Yes, properly sorted recyclables and organics can be disposed of a reduced fee compared to our regular landfill tipping fee.
+Please find our up to date fee structure on our Commercial page.

 All our waste is placed in dumpsters.
 Does the colour of the bag matter?
 Does it have to be bagged at all?

 Sorted recyclables should be put in a blue transparent bag or unbagged.

 Sorted organics should be put in a green transparent bag or unbagged.

 Garbage may be put in any type of bag or unbagged.

 Should the waste be picked up at curbside then the rules for residents apply.